 Likewise, when many repairs are needed within the heart of the action, usually from years of neglect, entire whippen assemblies may need to be replaced.

-Many points of contact should be lubricated with graphite, dag-graphite of centre pin lubricant.
+Many points of contact should be lubricated with graphite, dag-graphite of center pin lubricant.
 Once all the repairs are completed the keys may be leveled and the action regulated.